ku4er/BurstlyUnityPlugin/README.md

-# Burstly Unity Plugin
+# Burstly Unity Plugin (includes SkyRocket and TestFlight functionality)

 ## Adding to Unity

 In order to add the Burstly Unity plugin into your Unity project, take the drag and drop the contents of Unity/BurstlyPlugin/DragIntoUnity/Editor into your Unity project's Assets/Editor/ folder and drag and drop the contents of Unity/BurstlyPlugin/DragIntoUnity/Plugins into your Unity project's Assets/Plugins folder.
-Once that's done, you can add Burstly ad placements into your Unity project.
+Once that's done, you can add SkyRocket ad placements and TestFlight into your Unity project.

 **Note**: The Burstly Unity plugin is currently supported on Windows only if Python is installed.